Towards quantum advantage via topological data analysis: Topological data analysis and the quantum algorithm for Betti number estimation

 and satisfies

-From Eq.~\ref{eq:dirac_lapl} we gather that the probability of obtaining an approximation of an eigenvalue that is equal to zero is proportional to the nullity of the combinatorial Laplacian.
-Because $B_G$ is an $n$-sparse Hermitian matrix with entries $0, -1$ and $1$, to which we can implement sparse access using $\bigO{n}$ gates, we can implement $e^{iB}$ using $\bOt{n^2}$\footnotemark[3] gates~\cite{low:hs}.
+From Eq.~\eqref{eq:dirac_lapl} we gather that the probability of obtaining an approximation of an eigenvalue that is equal to zero is proportional to the nullity of the combinatorial Laplacian.
+Because $B_G$ is an $n$-sparse Hermitian matrix with entries $0, -1$ and $1$, to which we can implement sparse access using $\bigO{n}$ gates, we can implement $e^{iB}$ using $\bOt{n^2}$ gates~\cite{low:hs} (here $\widetilde{\mathcal{O}}$ suppresses logarithmically growing factors).

-We remark that it is also possible to simulate $\Delta_k^G$ directly.
-Namely, as $\Delta_k^G$ is an $n$-sparse Hermitian matrix whose entries are bounded above by $n$, to which we can implement sparse access using $\bigO{n^3}$ gates, we can implement $e^{i \Delta_k^G}$ using $\bOt{n^4}$ gates~\cite{low:hs}.
+We remark that it is also possible to simulate $\Delta_k^G$ directly (as depicted in Figure~\ref{fig:lgz}).
+Namely, as $\Delta_k^G$ is an $n^2$-sparse Hermitian matrix whose entries are bounded above by $n$, to which we can implement sparse access using $\bigO{n^4}$ gates (e.g., see Theorem 3.3.4~\cite{goldberg:comb_lapl}), we can implement $e^{i \Delta_k^G}$ using $\bOt{n^6}$ gates~\cite{low:hs}.

 The disadvantage to directly simulating $\Delta_k^G$ is that it requires more gates.
-However, the advantage is that it can be done using fewer qubits, namely, $\log\binom{n}{k+1}$ qubits instead of $n$.
+However, the advantage is that the Hamiltonian simulation of $\Delta_k^G$ requires fewer qubits compared to the Hamiltonian simulation of $B_G$, namely, $\log\binom{n}{k+1}$ qubits instead of $n$.
 Moreover, when the graph is clique-dense one can bypass Step~1(a) by padding $\Delta_k^G$ with all-zero rows and columns and letting the eigenvector start out in the maximally mixed state $I/2^n$ (see Section~\ref{subsubsec:reductions} for more details).